muhammadmateen027/optionals/README.md

    as possible
 8. Optionally allows the caller to continue a chain of fluent method calls. (arrow methods)

+> Note: This package also covers some helpful extensions to keep your code simple

 ## Explanation with examples:
 It is a generic class to determine the state of the object:

 ```dart
 // A sample class object
 class User {
   const User(this.username);
   final String username;
 }
 ```

 traditional way:

 ```dart
 // in your business logic
 User? user = await api.getUser();
   if (user == null) {